-Midwater Trawl Fishery - Treaty fishermen using midwater trawl gear will be restricted to the yellowtail rockfish and widow rockfish catch limits as listed above.
+Midwater Trawl Fishery - Treaty midwater trawl fishermen will be restricted to the yellowtail rockfish and widow rockfish catch limits as listed above.

 Bottom Trawl Fishery - Treaty fishermen using bottom trawl gear will be managed to achieve, but not exceed, the set-asides requested for Pacific cod, big skate, longnose skate, shortspine and longspine thornyhead, petrale sole, Dover sole, English sole, rex sole, arrowtooth flounder, and Other Flatfish as listed above in this document.